Tips and ideas for Planning Your Vegetable Garden – location, layout, feeding, pest control, and easy vegetables anyone can grow.

 I was delighted to see a few long beans.
 Not enough for a stir fry but sufficient to make a long bean omelet. 🙂

 Update October 21, 2016

-With this carrot harvest, it is time for me to hang up my tools.
+With this carrot and herb harvest, it is time for me to hang up my tools.
 The planting season here in Minnesota is over.
 Until next spring…

 Enjoy…..and have a wonderful day! 😎